Last Updated on October 10, 2023 by Matt Musico

 The Rockies all time home run leaders list is a who’s who of the best power hitters in franchise history.
-While the top three made their respective marks in this department in the earlier, pre-humidor days at Coors Field, the latter portion of the top five includes a couple of more recent faces of the franchise who are no longer with the organization.
+While the top three made their respective marks in this department during the pre-humidor days at Coors Field, the latter portion of the top five includes a couple of more recent faces.

 Rockies All Time Home Run Leaders: Top 5